 You can read this excellent post at Kissmetrics on how to form a winning hypothesis for A/B testing.

 One common practice among marketers is to run tests on the entire website traffic.
 While for certain tests, this could be a necessity, most of the times, it’s just setting up your tests for failure.
 Keep in mind that different people coming to your website have different motives and will thus behave differently.

 For example, people coming from search ads are very different from those coming from banner ads.
 While the former were actively searching for something, the latter found you when they were in the middle of another activity (like reading their favorite blog).

 To strengthen the point further, let’s say you are an eCommerce store about to test the shiny new trust seals above the “Buy Now” button.
 While your loyal customers might just be indifferent to this change, what you really need to understand is, if adding the trust signals was able to improve the conversion rate of new visitors into customers.
 Thus, setting up such a test for everyone coming to the website will just skew the numbers and not give you accurate business results.

 Don’t worry if you think segmenting traffic prior to running a test would lead to less visitors to test and hence the need to wait longer for results.
-With VWO, you can even analyze your test results post completion (for enterprise customers) by various segments such as new visitors, returning visitors, visitors from mobile, visitors from desktop among others.
+With VWO Testing, you can even analyze your test results post completion (for enterprise customers) by various segments such as new visitors, returning visitors, visitors from mobile, visitors from desktop among others.